Skip to main content

 List of Identified Secrets in Qwiet's Dashboard

-You can filter the results based on:
+You can also filter the results based on:

 • Its Status (which reflects any work that's been done by your team on the issue)